johnbender/todomvc/server/README.md

 3. Moving the blocking CSS to the bottom of the `body` [4].
 Note, this means that **Render Start** will often include un-styled markup as a further concession.
 4. Serving assets with compression [5].

-Ultimately, the time to first byte numbers included in the data suggests that the server performed well enough to be representative of normal network and server conditions.
+Ultimately, the time to first byte numbers included in the data suggests that the server performed well enough to represent normal network and server conditions.

 ### Notes